 Fever may be a sign of a more serious or life-threatening condition such as stroke, meningitis or encephalitis.
-Seek immediate medical assistance if you experience fever, particularly if the fever comes along with stiff neck, problems speaking, lack of balance, facial weakness, weakness in the arms or legs or fainting.
+Seek immediate medical assistance if you experience fever, particularly if the fever comes along with a stiff neck, problems speaking, lack of balance, facial weakness, weakness in the arms or legs or fainting.

-Definition of fever
+Description of fever

 Children have a fever when the temperature is at or above:

-Rectally 100.4 degrees Fahrenheit
+- Rectally: 100.4 degrees Fahrenheit

-Orally 99.5 degrees Fahrenheit
+- Orally: 99.5 degrees Fahrenheit

-Under Arm 99 degrees Fahrenheit
+- Underarm: 99 degrees Fahrenheit